binarynonsense/bn-blog/_posts/2018-01-13-short-review-prey-pc.md

 ---

 <p>
-I loved it.
 I really enjoy this type of games, so I was pretty sure I'd like it, but "Prey" is even better than I expected.
 A really well designed and highly polished experience, definitely one of my favorite games of all time.
 </p>

 <p>